aau-giraf/web-api/README.md

   - Write `bearer [your-token]` (note the space) in the input-field.
   - Click Authorize and close the pop-up.
   - You are now authorized and can make autorized requests.

+5. Let weekplanner use the local database and Giraf web_api server
+  - In the weekplanner repository in the …/weekplanner/assets/environments.json file line 2 change the “http://srv.giraf.cs.aau.dk/PROD/API” to
+    * If using an Android emulator: “http://10.0.2.2:5000”
+    * If using a hardware device: “http://localhost:5000”

 ## Migrations (Only for developers of the API)
 If changes has been made to the model classes then a new migration should be added to be able to update the database without losing data: